.

 Biography

-Amanda Warmuth (b.1976) is an emerging artist who was born and is based in Naarm/Melbourne.
-She is currently at LaTrobe College of Art and Design, completing an Advanced Diploma of Visual Art.
+Amanda Warmuth (b.1976) is a multi modal artist who was born and is based in Naarm/Melbourne.
 A life long maker, writer and documenter, her body of work folds her past experiences and archive into her current practice.

 Amanda worked as an architect for 15 years, helping build several major Melbourne laboratories.
 She held roles in access consultancy and design education.
 Amanda has lived experience of disability, and built a successful peer support group for other people with MS. She travelled around Australia in the ambulance she converted between 2012-2019.